How to hack your public holidays in 2019 and get 41 days off

 So take 16 days of your annual leave and turn it into 41 glorious days off.
 Better yet, they’re spread throughout the year to hit all the top Queensland destinations, with a new mini-break rolling around almost every three months.
 Soon Sharon will be crying into her cold tea as you sashay out the door for another public holiday stretch in the sun.

 Ahh, the joy of public holidays in 2019, it’s like splitting the atom or compounding interest, just simply magical!

 Public Holidays: 1 January – New Year’s Day | 26 January – Australia Day.

-Days to take annual leave: Take off Tuesday 2 to Friday 5 January and Monday 29 January to extend the public holidays.
+Days to take annual leave: Take off Friday 25 January to extend the long weekend public holiday.